yoember/yoember.github.io/index.md

 ## <a name='lesson-6'></a>Lesson 6

-In this lesson we extend our models with `book` and `author`.
-Setup relation between models.
-We create a new page, where we using an external js library to generate dummy data to fill up our database automatically.
+In this lesson, we'll add the models `book` and `author`, and set up relations between models.
+We'll also create a new page where we can generate dummy data with an external javascript library to fill up our database automatically.

-### Creating some new models and setup relations
+### Creating some new models and setting up relations

-In our simple World, we have Libraries.
-We have Authors, whose could have a few books, however a book could be only in one Library.
-And one book has only one Author.
+In our simple World, we have Libraries, and we have Authors (who can have a few Books).
+A Book can only be in one Library, and each Book has only one Author.

-To generate new models we use Ember CLI.
+To generate the new models, we'll use Ember CLI.

-Run the followings in your terminal.
+Run the following in your terminal.

 ```
 $ ember g model book title:string releaseYear:date library:belongsTo author:belongsTo
 $ ember g model author name:string books:hasMany
 ```

-Add `hasMany` relation to `library` model manually.
+Now add a `hasMany` relation to the `library` model manually.

 ``` javascript
 import DS from 'ember-data';